Ultra Vitamin D3* 3000 IU (75µg)

 Vitamin D is synthesized by the body on exposure to sunlight.
 However, many areas of the world receive insufficient sunlight and even in sunny areas, many choose to limit their exposure due to the negative health effects of excessive exposure to the sun's UV rays.
 These factors have led to widespread low vitamin D levels in many parts of the world.

 Many national governments now recommend vitamin D supplementation for the entire population, due to the many benefits of this key nutrient.
-The UK Department of Health now recommends that everybody take a supplement containing vitamin D to help safeguard their levels.
+The UK Department of Health now recommends that everyone (including pregnant and breastfeeding women) should consider taking a daily supplement containing vitamin D especially during the autumn and winter.
+(Source www.nhs.uk).

 What is Vitamin D?